ondat/documentation/docs/install/kubernetes.md

 ### Step 3a - Installing via Helm

-The Ondat Portal UI will display the following cmd that can be used to install Ondat using Helm and is unique to your installation.
-The screenshots below are just for reference.
+The Ondat Portal UI will display the following cmd that can be used to install Ondat using Helm.
+The command created will be unique for you and the screenshot below is just for reference.

 ![Helm Install](/images/docs/install/HelmInstall.png)